pavelvasev/qml_movie_maker/README.md

 # features
 * generate gif, webm
 * download all image files as zip
+* write images as png files to selected dir

 # api
-External web apps may send to simple_movie_maker following messages.
+simple_movie_maker recognizes following messages.
 All commands are sent using postMessage with event data, within a key `cmd`.

-## reset
+### reset
 Prepare a new recording session.

 Example: